Parichehr13/Parichehr13/README_profile_polished.md

 - Building projects around **EEG analysis, preprocessing, and interpretation of neural signals**
 - Studying how **computational methods** can support neuroscience research and healthcare applications
-- Exploring the structure of **biological data** through signal processing and model-based thinking
+- Exploring the hidden structure of **biological data** through signal processing and model-based thinking

 ---